mindspore-ai/docs/tutorials/experts/source_en/parallel/distributed_graph_partition.md

 In large model training tasks, users often use various types of parallel algorithms to distribute computational tasks to various nodes, to make full use of computational resources, e.g., through MindSpore `operator-level parallelism`, `pipeline parallelism` and other features.
 However, in some scenarios, the user needs to slice the graph into multiple subgraphs based on a custom algorithm and distribute them to different processes for distributed execution.
 MindSpore `distributed graph partition` feature provides an operator-granularity Python layer API to allow users to freely perform graph slicing and build distributed training/inference tasks based on custom algorithms.

+> Distributed graph slicing does not support PyNative mode.

+Related interfaces:

+1. `mindspore.nn.Cell.place(role, rank_id)`: Set a label for all operators in this Cell.
+This label tells the MindSpore compiler on which process this Cell is started.
+Each label consists of the process role `role` and `rank_id`, so by setting different labels for different Cells, these Cells will be started on different processes, allowing the user to perform tasks such as distributed training/inference.

+2. `mindspore.ops.Primitive.place(role, rank_id)`: Set labels for Primitive operator, with the same function as `mindspore.nn.Cell.place(role, rank_id)` interface.

 ## Basic Principle

 Distributed tasks need to be executed in a cluster.
 MindSpore reuses built-in `Dynamic Networking` module of MindSpore in order to have better scalability and reliability in distributed graph partition scenarios.
 This module is also used in the [Training without relying on OpenMPI](https://www.mindspore.cn/tutorials/experts/en/master/parallel/train_gpu.html#training-without-relying-on-openmpi) and [Parameter Server mode](https://www.mindspore.cn/tutorials/experts/en/master/parallel/parameter_server_training.html) sections.